Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Conclusions

 \section{Conclusions}

 In this work, we conducted a systematic comparison of different techniques for uncertainty estimation for neural networks in the context of machine learning interatomic potentials.
-We tested Deep Ensembles (DE) and three variational Bayesian neural network (VBNN) approaches: Local Reparametrization Trick (LRT), Flipout (FO), and Radial guide (RAD).
-The evaluation was carried out on a pre-existing TiO$_2$ dataset with various crystalline phases of the oxide~\citep{Artrith2016}.
+We tested Deep Ensembles (DE) and two variational Bayesian neural network (VBNN) approaches: Local Reparametrization Trick (LRT) and Radial guide (RAD).
+The evaluation was carried out on the TiO$_2$ dataset with various crystalline phases of the oxide~\citep{Artrith2016} and, to assess generalizability, on the QM7 benchmark of small organic molecules~\citep{blum,rupp2012fast}.
 We assessed model performance across both high-data and low-data regimes using a comprehensive suite of metrics designed to quantify both predictive accuracy and the quality of uncertainty quantification.

 Our findings showed that, regardless of the more empirical and less-theory-grounded approach, DE consistently demonstrated superior performance across almost all metrics and the two data regimes.
-DE achieved the highest predictive accuracy (lowest MAE and RMSE), the most calibrated uncertainty estimates (lowest RMSCE and NLL), and the most informative uncertainty quantification, as reflected by the highest $R^2$ and overlap scores.
-Notably, in the low-data regime, DE exhibited increased underconfidence, evidenced by its reduced sharpness compared to other models.
-Nonetheless, it maintained the strongest correlation between predicted errors and predicted uncertainties.
-Although the non-bayesian framework, it is not new that DE empirically outperforms BNNs.
-Recent work has shown that DE can be interpreted as performing empirical Bayes inference wherein the prior is learned from the data~\citep{Loaiza-Ganem2025} and they can be interpreted as a multi-modal sampling of the posterior distribution~\citep{Jospin2020}.
+DE achieved the highest predictive accuracy (lowest MAE and RMSE), the most calibrated uncertainty estimates (lowest RMSCE and NLL), and the most informative uncertainty quantification, as reflected by the highest $r_s$ and overlap scores under data scarcity, though LRT achieved a comparable or slightly higher $r_s$ in the high-data regime.
+Notably, in the low-data regime DE retained sharp (i.e.\ narrow) uncertainty intervals comparable to RAD while still preserving the strongest correlation between predicted errors and predicted uncertainties, in contrast to LRT, whose sharpness value grew substantially under data scarcity.
+Despite its non-Bayesian framework, it is not new that DE empirically outperforms BNNs.
+Recent work has shown that DE can be interpreted as performing empirical Bayes inference wherein the prior is learned from the data~\citep{Loaiza-Ganem2025} and as a multi-modal sampling of the posterior distribution~\citep{Jospin2020}.

-Among the VBNN approaches, FO and LRT offered a reasonable trade-off between accuracy and UQ.
-Both methods showed competitive performance, particularly in their robustness to outliers, as demonstrated by lower RMSE variance.
-However, their calibration and uncertainty correlation deteriorated more significantly than DE under low-data conditions.
+Among the VBNN approaches, LRT offered the best trade-off between accuracy and UQ, showing competitive performance with DE.
+Both BNN variants (LRT and RAD) achieved notably lower force RMSE than DE under data scarcity, suggesting enhanced robustness to outliers conferred by the variational prior.
+RAD, while performing comparably to LRT in the high-data regime, showed instability in the low-data setting with elevated energy errors and poorly calibrated uncertainties.
+Both LRT and RAD showed more pronounced degradation in calibration and uncertainty correlation than DE under low-data conditions.